 Free dessert can never hurt a customer, and if it pushes them to place more orders online, everyone wins.

-The opposite of the sweet simplicity of the Facebook email, this birthday message is loud and proud.
-That works for Ben & Jerry’s brand super well.
+Taking the opposite approach of the simplicity of the Facebook email, this birthday message is colorful and crowded.
+This works for Ben & Jerry’s youthful brand super well.

 A birthday reward discount along with inspiring imagery a three CTA’s is enough to drive anyone to Reebok’s online store.

 Reebok takes advantage of the fact that some people treat their birthdays like New Year’s in terms of making fresh start for a more fit version of themselves.